opd-ai/asset-generator/docs/QUICKSTART.md

-# SwarmUI CLI - Quick Start Guide
+# Asset Generator CLI - Quick Start Guide

-Welcome to the SwarmUI CLI!
+Welcome to the Asset Generator CLI!
 This guide will get you up and running in 5 minutes.

 ## Installation